|

 even though that individual may have little or no earned income.
 The

-benefit is greatest a higher-income spouse or common-law partner
+benefit is greatest when a higher-income spouse or common-law partner

 partner.
 The primary purpose is to create a fund that will later